Chepzalcoatl/AndroidTestingLab/README.md

     2) Write the test cases for the function
     3) Write the function logic so the test pass
 * You should only have a single assertion per case test
+* Is important to know exactly what test case fail

+## What makes good test?

+1) Scope: How much of our code or function is cover by a single test case
+2) Speed: How fast our test case run
+3) Fidelity: How close our test case is with real scenario

+* Prevent flaky test (Sometimes succeeds, sometimes fails)

+## testImplementation and androidTestImplementation

+* testImplementation:
+* androidTestImplementation: